cyanoei/duke-team/docs/ppp.md

 - Cons: Not open to future expansion - quantity may also be affected by lost Stock in the future

 **Alternative 3 (Current choice)**: Implement an additional class to manage minimum quantity.
-- Pros: Decrease coupling - Stock and LoanList need not be aware of each other.
+- Pros: Decrease coupling as Stock and LoanList need not be aware of each other.
 Allows closer interaction with UI through the Command classes.
 Open to expansion.
 - Cons: Risk creating a God class if quantity management features are expanded in the future.

 We prioritised the ability for the quantity feature to pass warning messages to the UI to be printed, in this case done through the Commands.
 This implementation also serves to increase separation of concerns, as neither Stock or LoanList need to be aware of whether quantity is sufficient.